jagerber48/sciform/docs/source/Formatting Options.rst

 Formatting Options
 ==================

-``sciform`` provides a variety of options for converting floats into formatted strings.
+:mod:`sciform` provides a variety of options for converting floats into formatted strings.
 These options including control over the rounding strategy, scientific notation formatting, separation characters and more.